haugene/docker-transmission-openvpn/docs/config-options.md

 | /scripts/transmission-pre-stop.sh   | This shell script will be executed before transmission stops  |
 | /scripts/transmission-post-stop.sh  | This shell script will be executed after transmission stops   |

+`transmission-pre-start.sh` is run from OpenVPN's `--up` handler (it calls `/etc/transmission/start.sh`).
+OpenVPN waits for that script to finish, so anything slow here can block VPN connection setup.

 Don't forget to include the `#!/bin/bash` shebang and to make the scripts executable using `chmod a+x`

 ### Debugging